bbenedict/bbenedict/100days.md

 ## day 41

 I'm starting a new repo today: simple-node-graphql.
 Could this be the challenge to REST that everyone is saying it is?
 We shall see.
-Seems like a simpler way to implement a server API by having a single endpoint and specfiying the data you need at time of request.
+Seems like a simpler way to implement a server API by having a single endpoint and specifying the data you need at time of request.

 ## day 42